-Inflation Rate in Latvia averaged 3.61 percent from 1998 until 2019, reaching an all time high of 17.70 percent in May of 2008 and a record low of -4.30 percent in February of 2010.
+Inflation Rate in Latvia averaged 3.57 percent from 1998 until 2020, reaching an all time high of 17.70 percent in May of 2008 and a record low of -4.30 percent in February of 2010.
 This page provides - Latvia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Latvia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Central Statistical Bureau of Latvia

-Inflation Rate in Latvia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Latvia to stand at 2.50 in 12 months time.
-In the long-term, the Latvia Inflation Rate is projected to trend around 2.00 percent in 2021 and 2.20 percent in 2020, according to our econometric models.
+Inflation Rate in Latvia is expected to be -0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Latvia to stand at 0.90 in 12 months time.
+In the long-term, the Latvia Inflation Rate is projected to trend around 2.00 percent in 2021 and 2.20 percent in 2022, according to our econometric models.